elokac/EKS-Terraform-Project/docs/Infrastructure-setup.md

     The docs directory provides valuable documentation, including an infrastructure diagram, setup instructions, and an explanation of the architecture.
 Review and follow these documents for a comprehensive understanding of the infrastructure and the steps to reproduce it.

 By adhering to this structured folder arrangement, you can maintain a clear distinction between infrastructure provisioning and state management, making the project organized and easy to maintain.

-#####################################
-Steps to Reproduce
-To reproduce this infrastructure setup, follow these steps:

-Prerequisites
-Before you begin, ensure you have the following prerequisites:

-AWS CLI: Install and configure the AWS Command Line Interface with appropriate credentials.
-Terraform: Install Terraform on your local machine.
-Clone the Repository
-Clone the GitHub repository to your local machine:

-bash
-Copy code
-git clone <repository_url>
-Navigate to the "tf-project" directory:

-bash
-Copy code
-cd tf-project
-Configure Terraform
-Initialize Terraform and download required providers:

-bash
-Copy code
-terraform init
-Create the Infrastructure
-Review and adjust variables in the variables.tf file if needed to match your requirements.

-Execute Terraform plan to view the changes that will be applied:

-bash
-Copy code
-terraform plan
-Apply the changes to create the infrastructure:

-bash
-Copy code
-terraform apply
-Terraform will prompt for confirmation before making any changes.

-Accessing the Infrastructure
-Once the Terraform apply is complete, the infrastructure will be provisioned on AWS.

-Access the AWS Management Console to view the created resources.

-Destroy the Infrastructure (Optional)
-To destroy the infrastructure and release AWS resources, run:

-bash
-Copy code
-terraform destroy
-Be cautious when using this command, as it will permanently delete resources.

-Additional Information
-Refer to the Terraform configuration files in the "tf-project" directory for details on resource definitions and configurations.

-The "tfstate-store" directory contains Terraform state files used to maintain the state of the infrastructure.
-Keep these files secure and do not commit them to version control.

-For any issues, refer to the Terraform documentation and AWS documentation for troubleshooting and further information.

-This documentation provides a high-level overview of the infrastructure setup and steps to reproduce it.
-Ensure you have a good understanding of AWS and Terraform before proceeding.